About the town

 The facility will provide two standard toilets, one accessible toilet and a larger ‘Changing Places’ toilet.
 The ‘Changing Places’ toilet offers a larger space and includes extra equipment such as a changing bench and hoist to support disabled people who need assistance.

 The Square Phase 2

-A new eight screen cinema and food and drink outlets are currently in construction and are due to open in summer 2021.
-This development will also see creation of 30 jobs and 132 new homes.
+A new eight screen cinema and food and drink outlets opened in summer 2021.
+This development has created 30 jobs and is set to create new homes.
 Read more about Beeston Square Phase 2.

 The Square Phase 1

 The area was refurbished in 2015 to create a revitalised shopping area to encourage the night time economy.
-Flats have also been converted into a Business Hub to help new businesess grow.
+Flats have also been converted into a Business Hub to help new businesses grow.
 Read more about Beeston Business Hub.

 £87,000 improvements to the play area thanks to the Council’s Pride in Parks scheme and external funding.
 Read more about the Pride in Parks scheme.